 He felt as he wants to stand up and stay away, away from the casket, but, how can he, he just can’t.
 He screamed loudly.
-And was heard by no one.
+He was heard by no one.
 He realized, he was dead, but his soul was trapped and remained in his body alive.

 As everyone left for the night, he rested awaiting what is to happen to him next.

 Unknown to him, his wife, at her discretion and for practical reasons changed his wish from burial to cremation.
-After all, he gave her the permission to make the changes and decisions as she desires.
+After all, he gave her the permission to make the changes and decisions as she desired.

 Poor Richard, while awaiting his heavenly sentence, he received the sentence of man on earth while he was alive.